StableUnit/stableunit.org/site/content/proof-of-concept.md

 ---
-title: "Proof of concept"
+title: "Stabilization"
 weight: 1
 ---

-## StableUnit overview
+## Overview of p2p monetary policy

 Bitcoin cannot be used as everyday cash, a store of value, or international unit of account because of its volatility.
-StableUnit solves this problem with a completely decentralized and private stable cryptocurrency.
+StableUnit solves this problem with a completely decentralized cryptocurrency.
 It’s fully backed by crypto collateral while the system is small, and utilizes multiple layers of black-swan resistant mechanisms to maintain a stable price..

-## Proof of concept (WIP)
----

-{{< youtube qx3rxGSVBDM >}}

-Please help us with beta testing [join telegram group](https://t.me/stableunit)

-## Privacy

-We're developing privacy digital asset protocol in partnerships with Beam team (mimblewimble). https://distributed.com/news/exclusive-beam-launches-its-privacy-coin-plans-next-two-side-projects

 ## MultiLayer Stabilization
 ![png](/concept/multilayer_stabilization.png)